 Diabetic patients require advanced care for prevention and treatment of problems.
-Dr. Glovinsky, Dr. Storey and Dr. Johnson have extensive experience in treating diabetic patients.
+Dr. Glovinsky has extensive experience in treating diabetic patients.
 Our regimen of scheduled diabetic foot care and patient education has proven results in reducing complications which can occur in patients with diabetes.
 Working closely with vascular surgeons, infection specialists and local wound care centers is an important part of every treatment plan that we carefully create.

 Common Foot Complications